Teaching toddlers to be thankful? Try making this Thankful Turkey!

 - What do we have to be thankful for?

-Adding to the turkey each day
+Growing the Thankful Turkey each day

 Every day, we first read through all the feathers we’ve added and remember what we are thankful for.
 We talk about being thankful and then I ask my kids what they would like me to write on their feather for the day.